Sheila Abdus-Salaam, a trailblazing judge, found dead in Hudson River

 Tributes for Abdus-Salaam poured in from New York officials.

-New York City mayor Bill de Blasio tweeted: "She was a humble pioneer.
+New York Mayor Bill de Blasio tweeted: "She was a humble pioneer.
 My thoughts are with her family."

-Nihad Awad, the national executive director of the Council on American-Islamic Relations (CAIR), tweeted that he was devastated by the news.
+Seymour W. James Jr., attorney in chief at the Legal Aid Society, said in a statement that the judge's passing had left many heartbroken.

-Seymour W. James Jr., attorney-in-chief at The Legal Aid Society, said in a statement that her passing had left many heartbroken.
+"She leaves a lasting impact on New York -- from her time as a legal services attorney fighting on behalf of low-income families, to her tenure as the first African-American woman to preside on the state's highest court."

-"She leaves a lasting impact on New York -- from her time as a legal services attorney fighting on behalf of low-income families, to her tenure as the first African-American woman to preside on the State's highest court."
+Nihad Awad, national executive director of the Council on American-Islamic Relations, tweeted that he was devastated by the news.

-Veteran judge
+Longtime judge

 Born in Washington to working-class parents, Abdus-Salaam grew up with six siblings and attended the district's public schools.